ranicholson/simple_shell/README.md

 # Simple Shell

 Simple shell is a Holberton project to end a semester of learning C. This shell can perform basic functions.
+The shell was kept fairly basic as this was the first major project tackled after learning how to code for a few months.

+There were quite a few challenges involved with this project.
+The biggest being that this was our first attempt at creating our own program.
+There was a fair bit of frustration in trying to get everything working together nicely.
+Once this got sorted implementing features was much easier than trying to get the program to work initially.

 ### Features